kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 As a next step, we can introduce a job that checks if a version of the chart is updated in the PR.
 To read more details, see [Job enforcing changes in one PR](#job-enforcing-changes-in-one-pr).

+In situation, that there are two PRs changing the same component, there will be a merge conflict for the second PR because the same line in `values.yaml` was modified.
+Thanks to that, we ensure that the `master` branch contains changes from both PRs.

 ### Guard integration jobs
 To postpone the execution of integration jobs, we should add an additional step at the beginning of every integration job.